Helping or caring for a loved one with a long-term (chronic) condition, such as COPD or heart failure, can feel like a lot to take on.

 - Serve a liquid meal replacement or supplement between meals.

-If your loved one has other diet limitations, talk with your loved one's doctor or a registered dietitian before you make any changes to what they eat.
+If the person has other diet limitations, talk with their doctor or a registered dietitian before you make any changes to what they eat.

-- Help your loved one breathe easier while eating.
+- Help the person breathe easier while eating.

-Your loved one may have a hard time breathing while eating.
+If someone has a condition such as COPD, they may have a hard time breathing while eating.
 But there are things they can do to make it easier.
-Encourage your loved one to:
+Encourage them to:

 - Clear the airways about an hour before eating, and use any medicines that make breathing easier.